aiphilos/docs/getting_started/shopware.md

 5. As long as we are waiting for certification by shopware, download our Shopware-Plugin from our [website](https://www.aiphilos.com/shopsysteme)

 6. the downloaded zip-file contains a Readme.md.
-Follow its instructions to install and configure the Shopware-Plugin for your shop
+Follow its instructions to install and configure the Shopware-Plugin for your shop. **Please make sure you set up a cronjob (Shopware < 5.2.15) and that you configure it appropriately.**